Thank you for reading our post, please rate this article at the end.

 - Close your truck’s hatch.

-- Raise the landing gear of your trailer.
+- Raise the trailer’s landing gear.

 Is it Worth Buying a 5th Wheel Hitch?